EBI-Metagenomics/holofood-course/sessions/Metabolomics/Installations.md

 First thing we need to do is, creating a conda environment.

 For this you will a config file with all dependencies.
-This file has already been made and can be downloaded.
+This file has already been made and can be downloaded [**here**](https://github.com/EBI-Metagenomics/holofood-course/blob/main/sessions/Metabolomics/Metabolomics.yml).
 It is called **Metabolomics.yml**.

 ```